-Yes ☑ No If Yes, list any relevant information, such as the issuing Court, State, and date he order: 5.
-I believe that I and/or the other Protected Persons named in this action are in imminent danger from Jesse Robertson. Ø١ larm to my/our life or health if he/she is not restrained as requested. ☑P fro Physical or emotional harm to my/our emotional health or welfare if he/she is not excluded in the family home or the home of another.
-6. I request permission to omit my address and phone number from this document, because I fear providing them will endanger me and/or the other Protected Persons.
-7. I re equest the following relief from the Court that Jesse Robertson: a) ☑Be ordered to refrain from contacting, harassing, injuring, stalking, touching, sexually assaulting, molesting, intimidating, and threatening me or other protected persons. b) ☑Be ordered to have no contact at all with me or the other Protected Persons. or ☐ Be allowed only the following limited contact with me or the other Protected Persons: Be specific. c ) ☑Be excluded from my home at (address): If you checked section 6, do not provide you address.
-216 W. Soda St., Rico, CO 81332 d) ☑Be ordered to stay at least 20 yards from the following places.
-(Address or description.
-Note If you checked section 6 above, do not provide your address. ☑Home: 216 W. Soda St., Rico, CO 81332 ☑Work: Name:
+$\Box$ Yes $\boxtimes$ No If Yes, list any relevant information, such as the issuing Court, State, and date of the order:

+5. I believe that I and/or the other Protected Persons named in this action are in imminent danger from Jesse Robertson.

+Harm to my/our life or health if he/she is not restrained as requested.

+$\square$ Physical or emotional harm to my/our emotional health or welfare if he/she is not excluded from the family home or the home of another.

+- 6. I request permission to omit my address and phone number from this document, because I fear providing them will endanger me and/or the other Protected Persons. - 7.
+I request the following relief from the Court that Jesse Robertson: - a) Be ordered to refrain from contacting, harassing, injuring, stalking, touching, sexually assaulting, molesting, intimidating, and threatening me or other protected persons. - b) Be ordered to have no contact at all with me or the other Protected Persons. or c) Be excluded from my home at (address): If you checked section 6, do not provide your address.